e-matteson/keypad/readme.md

 The simplest way to read keypresses with a microcontroller is to connect each key to one input pin.
 However, that won't work if you have more keys than available pins.
-One solution is to use a keypad matrix circuit that lets you read from N*M keys using only N+M pins.
+One solution is to use a keypad matrix circuit, because a matrix with N rows and M columns lets you read from N*M keys using only N+M pins.

 ![matrix](https://raw.githubusercontent.com/e-matteson/keypad/58d087473246cdbf232b2831f9fc18c0a7a29fc7/matrix_schem.png)